stdlib-js/metadata-action/README.md

 ]
 ```

-The `description` field is special insofar as it will be populated with the commit message in case where the YAML block does not contain a `description` field.
+The `description` field is special insofar as it will be populated with the commit message when the YAML block does not contain a `description` field.
 Hence, the following commit message:

 ```txt
 This commit has a metadata block.